vmware/container-service-extension/docs/cse3_1/CSE31.md

 * Newer versions of native Kubernetes templates are available.
 Refer to [Template announcements](TEMPLATE_ANNOUNCEMENTS.html)
 * CSE 3.1 drops the support with VCD 10.0.
-* Deprecation of TKG-I (Enterprise PKS) - CSE Server and Kubernetes Container Clusters plug-in will soon drop support for TKG-I. Consider using VMware Tanzu Kubernetes Grid or VMware Tanzu Kubernetes Grid Service for management of Kubernetes clusters with VCD.
+* **Deprecation of TKG-I (Enterprise PKS)** - CSE Server and Kubernetes Container Clusters plug-in will soon drop support for TKG-I. Consider using VMware Tanzu Kubernetes Grid (TKG) or VMware Tanzu Kubernetes Grid Service (TKG-S) for management of Kubernetes clusters with VCD.

 ## User Context Diagram